siberianfox/tinygwiki/TinyGv9j-Manual-Programming-and-Test-Instructions.md

 Confirm startup string.
 You should see something like this in the terminal window
 ![startup string](https://farm3.staticflickr.com/2899/14770612536_398eb602f0_b.jpg)

 Enter The following Gcode sequence and look for proper motor movement.
+The test file is on the mac Desktop as `Test Pattern.txt` or `Test Pattern.gcode`
 <pre>
 G0 X20
 Y20